LiLeoHaolin/HCHSMissingData/README.md

 Note that there are also some changes to the variable names in the manuscript.
 The x15 in the simulations is the x5 in the manuscript; the x12 in the simulations is the x7 in the manuscript; and the x13 in the simulations is the x8 in the manuscript.

-For questions or suggestions about the computing codes, please send an email to haolin@live.unc.edu.
+For questions or suggestions about the computing codes, please send an email to Leo Haolin Li at haolin@live.unc.edu.

 ## Folders